dichevk/Dementia-App/README.md

 # Dementia-App
-A figma prototype design for an Application that helps People with Dementia in their daily routine
+A system design prototype for an Application that helps People with Dementia in their daily routine